 Small leisure boats near the shore are not only an nuisance, but also very dangerous.
 Greek captains of small power boats, water taxis, small ferries, and vessels of all kinds tend to wander dangerously near even the busiest beaches with seaming disregard for the swimmers.
 From my experience, small boats expect the bathers to get out of their way.
 Not every boat driver acts this way of course, but in Greece enough do, so they establish a norm.
 Some beaches have a little wood dock which could be a sign that small boats dock there.
 In some beaches for some strange reason the dock is built right in the middle of a beach that hosts thousands of bathers.
 To make matters worst, often buoys seem to be very ambiguous for the bathers and don't provide enough information in regards to safe areas for swimming.

 Greece can get very hot during the summer.
 It is not uncommon for the thermometer to hover around 40° C for days, and to even reach 45° (about 112° F) often.
+You can count on a few such heat waves in July and August.
 Planning outdoor activities like hiking or visiting open air archaeological sites during heat waves can be dangerous.
 During days when heat waves settle over the land, it is essential to limit outdoor activities and to drink plenty of water.
 Going to the beach provides a relief when the temperature reaches such heights, but an umbrella is essential in order to escape the direct sun rays.
 Children, and the elderly are especially vulnerable during the summer heat waves that seem to occur in the second part of July and the first half of August.
 When the thermometer reaches dangerous levels, the government issues warnings and makes available all air conditioned public building to everyone for relief.

 In the unlikely event that you become the victim of crime, contact the Police by dialing 100.
 In case of a health emergency visit the nearest Hospital or Health Center, or dial 166.